gfetterman/eventedit/README.md

 The pattern for usage of this tool is:

 + Create a `CorrectionStack` object
-+ Add and subtract correction operations to and from the stack using `push`, `undo`, and `redo`.
-Operations to push are methods of the `CorrectionStack`.
++ Execute operations on the label data by applying stack methods.
 + Write the corrected label data back to Bark-formatted files.
 + Write the record of the corrections carried out by calling the stack's `write_to_file()` method.